IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/the-git-based-development-process-for-mainframe-development.md

 The development tasks for a development initiative are:

-1. The team branches off an *epic* branch, e.g. *epic/epic1234*, from the Git tag representing the current production version of the application, which is at this point the most stable configuration.
+1. The team creates an *epic* branch, e.g. *epic/epic1234*, from the Git tag representing the current production version of the application, which is at this point the most stable configuration.
 This process provides them isolation of the codebase from any other ongoing changes for the next iteration(s).

 2. Based on how the work items are distributed between the developers, a feature branch is created according to pre-defined naming conventions such as *epic/epic1234/feature4*, *epic/epic1234/feature5* based on the *epic/epic1234* branch.

 ![](images/media/image13.png)

-3. The developers fetch the feature branch from the central Git repository into their local clone of the repository and start making the necessary modifications.
+3. The developers fetch the feature branch from the central Git repository into their local clone of the repository and switch to the feature branch to start making the necessary modifications.
 They leverage the user build facility of their IDE for building and testing individual programs.
 They can also leverage *a feature branch pipeline* to build the changed and impacted files.
 Optionally, the developer can prepare a preliminary package, which can be used for validating the fix in a controlled test environment, such as a EPIC-1-FEATURE-TEST environment[^14].

 4. The developer initiates the Pull Request process, which provides the ability to add peer review and approval steps before allowing the changes to be merged into the *epic* branch.